-(e) While in the fundamental comparison of Disinvestment Pricing, strong evidences of strategic, economic, and statistical significance of under pricing are found, similar evidences have also been found from the research result of market based comparison of disinvestment prices.
-Scientific comparison of Un-Adjusted Returns (Raw Returns) and Market Adjusted Returns (MKAR) for short term period of initial / 1st day returns, 15th day returns and 30th day returns are computed and collated by comparing the disinvestment price with market price of respective time period.
-Strong and statistically significant evidences of under pricing based on Un-Adjusted Returns and Market Adjusted Returns on short term basis as aforesaid are found
+(e) While in the fundamental comparison of Disinvestment Pricing, strong evidences of strategic, economic, and statistical significance of under pricing are found. similar evidences have also been found from the research result of market based comparison of disinvestment prices.
+Scientific comparison of Un-Adjusted Returns (Raw Returns) and Market Adjusted Returns (MKAR) for short term period of initial / 1st day returns, 15th day returns and 30th day returns are computed and collated by comparing the disinvestment price with market price of respective time period Strong and statistically significant evidences of under pricing based on Un-Adjusted Returns and Market Adjusted Returns on shortterm basis as aforesaid are found.
+Similar test have also been conducted disinvestment year-wise (DY) on long term market comparison of Un-Adjusted Returns and Market Adjusted Returns, inter alia, by comparing market prices of 1st year of disinvestment followed by average yearly prices through 1997-98.
+For the disinvestment year 1991-92 and 1992-93 in the first two years of post disinvestment, evidences of mis-pricing in the form of under-pricing of divested equity shares are found.
+For disinvestment year 1994-95 no similar evidence of market base under pricing is found, inter alia, due to sombre stock market scenario in India accompanied by anthology of security scam However, similar evidence of under pricing is found for the disinvestment year 1995-96.

-Similar test have also been conducted disinvestment year-wise (DY) on long term market comparison of Un-Adjusted Returns and Market Adjusted Returns, inter alia, by comparing market prices of 1st year of disinvestment followed by average yearly prices through 1997-98 For the disinvestment year 1991-92 and 1992-93 in the first two years of post disinvestment, evidences of mis-pricing in the form of under-pricing of divested equity shares are found.
-For disinvestment year 1994-95 no similar evidence of market base under pricing is found, inter alia, due to sombre stock market scenario in India accompanied by anthology of security scam.
-However, similar evidence of under pricing is found for the disinvestment year 1995-96 keeping with the research results of long term under performance of IPOs by Jay R. Ritter2 Among other reasons, under performance is, inter alia due to decelerating the effect of information asymmetry, new methods of price discovery, poor corporate governance of PSUs, involvement of politicians and bureaucracy in the day to day management of PSUs, etc
+After two years of disinvestment, the evidences of under-performance of disinvestment of PSUs in the Indian capital market are found, which are in keeping with the research results of long term under performance of IPOs by several researchers.
+Among other reasons, under performance is, inter alia due to decelerating the effect of information asymmetry, new methods of price discovery, poor corporate governance of PSUs, involvement of politicians and bureaucracy in the day to day management of PSUs, etc.